BIGJRA/BIGJRA.github.io/reborn.md

     - Knock Off
     - Bulk Up

 Ooh boy, time for Samson.
 When I first played Reborn I was stuck on this fight for weeks!
 For one, 10 of his 24 moves are "high-striker" moves, meaning they get multiplied by a random multiplier between 0.5x and 3x.
 Only, his Hariyama and Conkeldurr are guaranteed high rolls due to their ability, and any Pokemon with increased attack also has a better chance at high rolls, meaning Synthetic Seed Hawlucha and Blaziken as well as Swords Dance Lucario can all get really high rolls!
 Essentially this means that most of the time you get hit by a high striker move you are going to be absolutely bodied!
 On top of this, Lucario's Swords Dance does 3 stages per use, and his Acrobatics will hit with 165 base power regardless of item held!
-With Conkeldurr sitting at 90 speed and Hawlucha literally outspeeding every single Pokemon I know of that you can have once it gets its Unburden boost, his team is well suited to deal with all kinds of speed set ups and easily crush your puny Pokemon with high striker moves.
+With Conkeldurr sitting at 90 speed *total* and Hawlucha having Unburden, his team is well suited to deal with all kinds of speed set ups and easily crush your pathetic Pokemon with high striker moves.
 Thanks to Brick Break, your puny screens will be crushed as well.
 All in all a tough fight!

 Ok, so Samson crushed me when I was younger, but that was before I read the field notes for Big Top Arena and realized how much you can do back to him!
 Compared to some of the simpler fields, Big Top Arena is really broad and opens up a ton of strategies you can use against this guy.
 If nothing else, notice that what I mentioned about Acrobatics earlier holds true for you as well - the move pretty much wipes his whole team if you can survive long enough to use it.
 It is also the move you get from using Nature Power on this field, allowing even more Pokemon to use this strategy.
 You can also use the High Striker moves yourself to hit hard if you want - notable users include Guts Medicham, Guts / Sheer Force Conkeldurr, and Sky Drop Sheer Force Braviary.
 There are also a ton of moves that are boosted on this field otherwise: sound moves like Hyper Voice and Boomburst, and other moves like Petal Dance, Power Whip, Fly, and Revelation Dance, to name a few.
 Speaking of the latter, a Pokemon with Dancer gets +1 Spe and +1 SpA whenever they use a dancing move... meaning Oricorio can actually fairly easily sweep him with a bit of support.
 If you are able to cripple his Pokemon long enough to boost yourself, Swords Dance, Dragon Dance, and Quiver Dance are all boosted, meaning you can get your own sweeper going fairly easily.
 Rain lasts 8 turns, Sing has perfect accuracy now, Belly Drum grants defense boosts... there are just so many options that you can use on this field!
 Even if you don't want to abuse the field, fast Psychic and Flying types are still solid choices to deal with his slower team members and you can always use something like Sturdy + Counter for the tricky ones if need be.